stacksjs/stacks/README.md

 pnpm docs:build # builds the documentation site pnpm docs:serve # serves the documentation site
 ```

+_The `package.json` may contain additional useful snippets you want to be aware of._

 Because this monorepo is optimized toward the development of easily reusable & composable component libraries, it's simple easy to use: